On-call information resources

 Breastfeeding

-Although it's not very likely you'll be asked about this subject when on-call, there are two very good free websites that will help you with most problems:
+Although it's not very likely you'll be asked about this subject when on-call, there are two very good free, open access websites that will help you with most problems:

 Children

-There are two websites that provide quick, concise and useful information for most clinical problems involving children:
+There are a few sources that provide quick, concise and useful information for most clinical problems involving children:

 • BNF-C

-• Evelina London Paediatric Formulary (formerly Guy's and St Thomas's Formulary).
-Registration is required but access is free.
+• Evelina London Paediatric Formulary (formerly Guy's and St Thomas's Formulary) - registration is required but access is free.
+This is local guidance from the Evelina Children's Hospital in London.

 • The Neonatal Formulary is a helpful book for drug doses in neonates/infants, and your Trust may have a paper copy or access to this as an e-book.